Uncategorized

 In short: choosing the right community model for a sustainable community

-Creating a community isn't just about opening an online group or organising a few events.
+Creating a community, isn't just about opening an online group or organising a few events.

 Creating a community is a real strategic project which requires a vision, a strong mission and a detailed understanding of its audiences.